erinvdoyle/tarot/README.md

    <img src="assets/documentation/tarotlaptopwf.png">
   </details>

 The wireframes were created for mobile, tablet, and desktop with a particular focus on mobile-friendly design.
-Some changes to text, layout, and color choice have been made as the project evolved due to both accessability and design preference.
+Some changes to text, layout, and color choice have been made as the project evolved due to both accessibility and design preference.

 ## Site Structure